Carbonaires

 Turkey Beachhead — Strategic Network

-Senior industry network with deep datacenter connections across Turkey’s $525M DC market.
+Senior industry network with deep datacentre connections across Turkey’s $525M DC market.
 Former CIO-level and government advisory relationships.

-Turkey’s rapidly expanding datacenter market, combined with its EU accession aspirations and pre-compliance dynamics, makes it the ideal launchpad for Carbonaires’ datacenter decarbonisation offering.
+Turkey’s rapidly expanding datacentre market, combined with its EU accession aspirations and pre-compliance dynamics, makes it the ideal launchpad for Carbonaires’ datacentre decarbonisation offering.

 $0